 Teacher: Bryan, Julieann

-Using your excellent writing, photography, design, and communication skills, work to produce Chaboya's annual yearbook.
+Using your excellent writing, photography, design, and communication skills, work to produce Chaboya's annual yearbook and quarterly newspaper.
 Develop skills to: write news articles; interview students and staff; take beautiful, well-composed photographs; create graphic design; and market your product.

 Teacher Assistant / Office Assistant / Library Assistant